MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 When you synchronize your accounts, you do not need to synchronize all attributes.
 For a list of the attributes that must be synchronized, see the [Azure RMS section](/azure/active-directory/connect/active-directory-aadconnectsync-attributes-synchronized#azure-rms) from the Azure Active Directory documentation.

-From the attributes list for Azure Rights Management, you'll see that for users, the on-premises AD attributes of **mail**, **proxyAddresses**, and **userPrincipalName** are required for synchronization.
+From the attributes list for Azure Rights Management, you see that for users, the on-premises AD attributes of **mail**, **proxyAddresses**, and **userPrincipalName** are required for synchronization.
 Values for **mail** and **proxyAddresses** are synchronized to the Azure AD proxyAddresses attribute.
 For more information, see [How the proxyAddresses attribute is populated in Azure AD](https://support.microsoft.com/help/3190357/how-the-proxyaddresses-attribute-is-populated-in-azure-ad)

 ## Confirming your users and groups are prepared for Azure Information Protection